SEMICeu/SDG-sandbox/process_and_method/terminology/README.md

 ### Entity

 A 'thing', such as a vessel, a geographic location, a sensor, a map or something more abstract like an incident, an event or an observation.

+### Evidence

+An evidence means any document or data, including text or sound, visual or audiovisual recording, irrespective of the medium used, required by a competent authority to prove facts or compliance with procedural requirements

 ### Procedure
 Set of administrative formalities or steps to be followed in order to carry out a request.